ICTQual Level 1 Award in Early Learning and Childcare

 The Level 1 Award is suitable for individuals who are interested in pursuing a career in early childhood education and care but have little to no prior experience in the field.
 It is ideal for school leavers, career changers, or individuals seeking an entry point into the early years sector.

-Level 1 Award in Early Learning and Childcare is 1 Day 3 Hours Training program .
+ICTQual Level 1 Award in Early Learning and Childcare is 1 day Training programme.
 As this Training program have mandatory assessment which will be conducted through Approved Training Centres.

-Level 1 Award in Early Learning and Childcare course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+ICTQual Level 1 Award in Early Learning and Childcare course is offered in various formats, including online, in-person, or a combination of both.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.